 There won’t just be me not looking forward to the season loved by all.
 Lots of people, for whatever reason, would much rather Christmas could be skipped over and forgotten.
 It’s these people who have my sympathy because as much as you might try, there really is no getting away from the fat, jolly man dressed in red.

 Everyone calls me Scrooge because of my anti-Christmas views and I get it.
 Not liking Christmas doesn’t go down well and those not in favour are looked upon as miserable outcasts.
 No one stops to ask you why, they just stare at you with a face of shock and disgust.
 I’ve lost count of the number of people threatening to land on my doorstep with decorations if I don’t put any up.
-This may make me sound like the Grinch but honestly, I’m nowhere near that bad.
+This may make me sound like the Grinch and honestly, I’m nowhere near that bad.
 I’m just really not bothered this year and feel I have a valid reason not to be excited over tinsel and baubles.

 As everyone knows, I try to be as positive about life as possible, so I’m not going to let the sound of jingle bells take that away.
 I’m not sitting here on my tiny violin setting light to Christmas cards or anything but just highlighting a little more kindness to those not looking forward to Christmas would be nice.
 If someone isn’t in the mood for celebrating, I’m sure there’s a good reason why.